 - Create a profile and let the portal suggest jobs for you – which you could apply from within the portal itself.

-b) Use the search feature to look for postings.
+- Use the search feature to look for postings.
 A tip here is trying to search based on multiple criteria.
-For example, if you are a 2 year experienced manual tester and you are searching for jobs try these job titles – QA engineer, QA tester, Quality Control Engineer, Software Tester, Manual Tester, Test Engineer- so on and so forth.
+For Example, if you are a 2 year experienced manual tester and you are searching for jobs try these job titles – QA engineer, QA tester, Quality Control Engineer, Software Tester, Manual Tester, Test Engineer- so on and so forth.
 You will be surprised at how many jobs turn up when you search based on a variety of titles.

 - This is the easiest of all- create a profile and set its status that conveys your willingness to look for jobs and wait for the employers to get in touch with you.

-With the internet revolutionizing our daily lives, newspapers are no longer playing a major role in the job searches.
+With the internet revolutionizing our daily lives, newspapers are no longer playing a major role in job searches.
 However, they still have a career segment (monthly or weekly) but some job postings still appear.
 The key to success with these jobs is to follow the steps given exactly in the job details.

 Wanted or Jobs columns are what we would want to look for.
 Again, please check if the sources are genuine.

 We all have an organization interests us.
 Sometimes it the technology and other times it’s the philosophy of a certain company that draws you towards it.
 To work for that one company and contribute your intellectual potential is almost a dream come true.
 Then, why not take a step ourselves.

-a) Most company websites have an employment or ‘work for us’ sections.
-Browse this part of their site’s pages and look for any job postings that might fit your skill set.
+- Most company websites have employment or ‘work for us’ sections.
+Browse this part of their site’s pages and look for any job postings that might fit your skillset.

 Step 3: Applying for jobs